 risky behavior.

 At the national level, Red Ribbon Week takes place each year from October 23 through 31st, and is the nation’s largest and longest-running drug-use prevention campaign.
-Click here to read how one Army community used Red Ribbon Week to highlight an individual and community commitment to be drug free.
-Use the Community Resource Guide to contact your local Army Substance Abuse Program for more information.
+Read how one Army community used Red Ribbon Week

 If you or someone you know needs help: